 Purchasing granite or marble worktops for your home or office is an investment that will give you many years of beautiful service.

 Granite and marble stone products require simple care and maintenance in order to preserve their appearance.

 Here are some recommendations for routine granite cleaning and care of granite and marble kitchen work surfaces:

 - Clean the kitchen countertops or surfaces with a damp cloth, remembering to dry off water and/or soap residues.

 - Surface shine can be maintained by using liquid all-purpose cleaners.
 However, the secret to cleaning granite or marble worktops is the drying process, and not any particular cleansing agent.
 Treat it like glass.

-- DO NOT USE ABRASIVE DETERGENTS!
+- NEVER USE ABRASIVE DETERGENTS!

 - It is possible to place hot things directly onto granite or marble countertops, but if you use the same area over a period of time the stone could eventually crystallize and discolour.
-You may wish to have stainless steel rods or studs inserted into the stone near hobs, ovens, microwaves etc. To use as a hot stand etc.
+You may wish to have stainless steel rods or studs inserted into the stone near hobs, ovens, microwaves etc. to use as a hot stand etc.

 - Use trivets or mats under hot dishes and place mats under china, ceramics, silver or other objects that can scratch the surface.

 - Use fine steel wool #000 grade to remove any hardened food residue, lime scale, etc.